 - Blood tests to check for infections, anemia, and other digestive problems.

 - Stool tests to check for infections, the presence of blood, and other diseases.

-- Your bowel movements are more or less frequent than you’re used to.
+- movements that are more or less frequent than you’re used to

-- There’s been a change in the appearance of your stools.
+- a change in the appearance of your stools

 - abdominal cramping or pain

 - dark stool or blood in your stool